Kel Tec RDB Review: Is it worth it?

 Kel Tec RDB Background

-Bullpups are awesome and fun to shoot.
-However, some have been designed in a way that make it difficult for southpaw shooters to safely operate.
-Gun University will give you our professional opinion on whether Kel Tec have succeeded in their aim of making an ambidextrous bullpup rifle.
+As a former Navy officer with decades of shooting experience, I can confidently say that bullpups are awesome and fun to shoot.
+However, some have been designed in a way that makes it difficult for southpaw shooters to safely operate.
+Gun University will give you our professional opinion on whether Kel Tec has succeeded in their aim of making an ambidextrous bullpup rifle.

 So what else do you need to know about the Kel Tec RDB bullpup rifle?
 Some of the most innovative aspects you’d expect from Kel Tec are found here in the RDB.

 If you’re thinking of buying the Kel Tec RDB, we’ve discovered a few things you really want to know first.
-Read on to discover what they are, along with our full review and grades for the Kel Tec RDB.
+Keep reading to find out what they are and to get our full review and evaluation of the Kel Tec RDB.
+With the right background and knowledge operating this rifle will become second nature.

 Kel Tec RDB Features